Anti-fashion: Designers

 Rei Kawakubo is good at using low-chroma fabrics to design clothes.
 Many of them are designed in the same piece with the same color of black, which can be said it is Kawakubo's representative color.
 In 1981, Rei Kawakubo held her first press conference at the Paris Fashion Show, where she began to attract the attention of the global fashion industry.
-Then in the following year, her clothing had a simple nickname: the beggar's outfit; leading to a designing trend of loose, deliberate three-dimensional, broken, asymmetric, and not revealing the shape of the body.
+Then in the following year, her clothing had a simple nickname: the beggar's outfit; leading to a design trend of loose, deliberate three-dimensional, broken, asymmetric, and not revealing the shape of the body.